Insider Tips for Flying with Skis and Snowboards

 Delta

-A ski/pole bag or one snowboard bag and one boot bag is accepted per person and counts as one checked bag.
+A ski/pole bag or one snowboard bag and one boot bag are accepted per person and count as one checked bag.
 The combined weight of the ski/snowboard bag and the boot bag may not exceed 50 lbs. or excess weight charges will apply; however, no excess size charges are applicable.
 All standard baggage charges apply.
 If the outside linear dimensions (length + width + height) exceed 115 linear inches (292 cm), the item will not be accepted.
 Items in excess of baggage allowance will be subject to additional or overweight baggage fees.

 Frontier